 Does vitamin D help with exercise?

 Yes, vitamin D can help with exercise in several ways.
 First and foremost, adequate levels of vitamin D are necessary for strong and healthy bones, as it helps the body absorb calcium from the diet.
-This is important for anyone who exercises regularly, as physical activity puts a lot of stress on the bones, and having strong bones can help prevent fractures and other injuries.
+This is important for anyone who exercises regularly, as physical activity like CrossFit puts a lot of stress on the bones, and having strong bones can help prevent fractures and other injuries.
 In addition, vitamin D plays a role in muscle function and can help improve muscle strength, which can enhance physical performance and help with exercise.
 Finally, vitamin D is important for maintaining a healthy immune system, and having a strong immune system can help the body recover more quickly after a workout.

 What is a high quality Vitamin D?

 A high quality vitamin D supplement is one that is made from pure, high-quality ingredients and is free of impurities and contaminants.
 It should also be tested for potency and purity by an independent third party, such as a laboratory, to ensure that it contains the amount of vitamin D stated on the label.
 In addition, a high quality vitamin D supplement should be manufactured in a facility that follows good manufacturing practices (GMPs) and is certified by a reputable organization, such as the USP (United States Pharmacopeia) or NSF International.
 When looking for a high quality vitamin D supplement, it is always a good idea to check the label for information about the source of the vitamin D and the manufacturing facility, as well as any third-party certifications the product may have.